Purchase of Development Rights

 How do I add housing or infrastructure to my PDR farm?

 The PDR easement requires landowners to obtain the permission of the Rural Land Management Board before adding new housing or expanding existing housing, and before adding paving.
 If your farm was eased in 2007 or after, it likely includes an impervious surface limit, so adding farm infrastructure such as barns, equipment sheds, etc., also requires approval.
 We want your farm to flourish and will guide you through this process.
 The first step is to complete the Housing and Infrastructure Request Form available via the link below and submit it via email or mail to the PDR Director, Beth Overman.
-Beth will review your request then notify you whether your request requires approval by the board or can be determined at the staff level.
+Your request will be reviewed and you will be notified whether your request requires approval by the board or can be determined at the staff level.
 If Board approval is required, your application will be considered at the next regularly scheduled board meeting.
 Ms. Overman will review the submitted application and contact you prior to that meeting.